Stringybark Open Award 2023

 — from Neglected by Beverley Lello

 32 published stories.
-One e-book and printed anthology, Fault Lines (in press).
+One e-book and printed anthology, Fault Lines.

 Edited by David Vernon, e-book and paperback, Stringybark Publishing,